daz4126/surge/README.md

 [![npm](https://img.shields.io/npm/v/@daz4126/surge?color=222222)](https://www.npmjs.com/package/@daz4126/surge)
 [![License](https://img.shields.io/badge/License-Unlicense-222222)](#license)

-Surge is a tiny library that adds reactivity to your HTML using `data` attributes.
+Surge is a tiny library that adds reactivity to your HTML using `id`s and `data` attributes.

 It has no dependencies and is unbelievably small (~0.8kb)!